01-edu/public/subjects/diamond_creation/README.md

 - The given letter has to be at the widest point.
 - All rows, except the first and last, have exactly two identical letters.
 - All rows have as many trailing spaces as leading spaces.
 This may be 0.
-- The diamond is vertically symmetrical, and horizontally symmetrical.
+- The diamond is both vertically and horizontally symmetrical.
-- The width of the diamond equals its height.
+- The width and height of the diamond are equal.
 - The top half has letters in ascending order (abcd).
 - The bottom half has letters in descending order (dcba).